juancardonas4n/professional-java-se-development-2022-2023/projects/object-oriented-thinking/daniel-anaya-murcia-printer-system-proj/review.md

 * Objects, classes and relationships![image-20230117121315702](/home/juancardona/Workbench/professional-java-se-development-2022-2023/images/image-20230117121315702.png)
 * Class diagram![image-20230117125924008](/home/juancardona/Workbench/professional-java-se-development-2022-2023/images/image-20230117125924008.png)
 * The user requirements need to be reformulated.
-* The use case are not formal as we expected.
+* The use cases are not formal as we expected.
-* The Objects and relationship is simpler, there is not relationship between scanned document and student, and the information about each printer.
+* The objects and relationship are more straightforward; there is no relationship between scanned documents and students and the information about each printer.
-* The Class diagram is incompleted with relation object diagram.
+* The Class diagram is incomplete, some lines connect different classes, but they don't show which kind of relationship it is.
+This is important because enables us to establish which classes are clients and which ones are their corresponding servers.